-Optimize your programs only when they are fully developed and debugged.
-The optimizer may move operations around so that the object code does not correspond in an obvious way to the source code.
+Debug a program before optimizing it, because the optimizer may move operations around so that the object code does not correspond in an obvious way to the source code.
 These changed sequences of code can create confusion when using a debugger.
 For information on the debugger, see dbx User's Guide.